MarynaShavlak/itbanda-module-2--lesson-4/README.md

     transforms our website It transforms our website from a static list of services into an into an attractive and informative platform, making it easier for users to understand the scope of our services.
+  - **Streamlined Order Placement**: Throughout our site, users will find order buttons that, when clicked, smoothly redirect them to the relevant form section.
+This intuitive feature eliminates the need for manual scrolling and searching, saving users valuable time.
+It optimizes the user experience, making it more efficient and user-friendly.
+By reducing friction in the order placement process, it encourages more users to take action, ultimately driving conversions and increasing customer satisfaction.
   - **Error Notification and Field Validation**: In our order form, incomplete or missed information triggers clear, highlighted messages guiding users for a successful submission.
 This crucial feature reduces frustration, errors,